 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
+Intel is a trademark of Intel Corporation in the U.S. and other countries.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.